godka/Pensieve-SAC/README.md

-# Pensieve PPO
+# Pensieve SAC

-## About Pensive-PPO
+## About Pensive-SAC

-This is an easy TensorFlow implementation of Pensieve[1].
+This is a TensorFlow implementation of Pensieve[1].
-In detail, we trained Pensieve via PPO rather than A3C.
+We trained Pensieve via state-of-the-art reinforcement learning method, i.e., SAC.
 It's a stable version, which has already prepared the training set and the test set, and you can run the repo easily: just type

 ```